Dushess0/V_Assistant/README.md

-If you have any questions or propositions please write me via Telegram (@Dushess0).
+If you have any questions or propositions, please write me via Telegram @Dushess0 .
-Thank you!
+Thanks You!